I believe that art can bring restoration.

-By His grace, in the midst of chronic pain and illness, I graduated with my A.A. from St. Petersburg College in 2018, and from Southeastern University with a Bachelor of Art in Visual Arts and a minor in Psychology at the end of 2023.
+By God’s grace, in the midst of chronic pain and illness, I graduated with my A.A. from St. Petersburg College in 2018, and from Southeastern University with a Bachelor of Art in Visual Arts and a minor in Psychology at the end of 2023.
 During my undergrad, I completed my first series of abstract paintings titled, “Deep Calls to Deep,” and exhibited my work in the gallery for my senior art show.
-God did more than I could’ve ever asked, dreamed, or imagined in every way through that season.
+God did more than I could’ve ever asked, dreamed, or imagined at SEU.

 Since graduation, I’ve continued to paint, write, and start my business, “Live Created, LLC.”
 I’m continuing to learn what it means to follow Jesus wholeheartedly and authentically while facing suffering.
 He’s The Prince of Peace and also The Man Well Acquainted with Grief, and it’s my hope that my art and words will reveal more of the heart of the Artist.